The secrets of building a million pound pension

 4. Consider making lump sum payments

 Making a larger contribution – even as a one-off – can have a significant impact on your retirement fund.
-And if left invested for several years, could leave you with a much larger pension than you otherwise would have.
+And if left invested for several years, it could leave you with a much larger pension than you otherwise would have.

 If you decide to significantly boost your pension, you could pay in more than £60,000, by using unused allowance from previous years, provided you also have sufficient earnings.
 This is known as the carry forward rule.